smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

         // Initialized in the ctor.
         std::vector<bool> walls;
 };
 ```
 Notice that the entire state of a maze is width, height, and a vector of bits describing its walls.
-(`numCells` is an optimization to reduce the number of width * height calculations to one.)
+(The data member `numCells` is an optimization to reduce the number of `width * height` calculations to one.)
-The methods provided are limited to what I needed to implement traverse() to generate and print a maze.
+The member functions provided are limited to what I needed to generate the maze and to implement `traverse()` to print it.

 ## Conclusion

 We looked a four possible data structures to use for the representation of a maze.
+We did a casual analysis of each.
 Of those considered, I like the "Vector of Edges" because it is simple and efficient.